anishkasachdeva/Parallel_Programming_using_MPI/README.md

 ##### Given an array of numbers, your task is to return the array in sorted order by implementing parallel quicksort.
 #### Implementation Approach

 ###### Division :
 1. The input array is divided into multiple equal chunks (size of array/number of processes).
 2. Each small array chunk is assigned to a process.
 3. Each process parallelly sorts the chunk of array allocated to it.

 ###### Sorting :
-1. Algorithm used for sorting is Quick Sort Algorithm.
+1. Quick Sort Algorithm is used for sorting the individual chunk of array.
 ###### Merging :
-1. Create an output array.
+1. Create an output array which will store the final sorted array values.
 2. Create a min heap of size k (using Priority Queue of C++ STL Library) and insert 1st element in all the arrays into the heap.
 3. Repeat following steps while priority queue is not empty.
     1. Remove minimum element from heap (minimum is always at root) and store it in output array.